 Overall it was very good flight.
 Actually, by default, the flying in winter is more pleasant then in summer, because usually there is no turbulence to worry about.

-crispy morning which allowed me to fly in
+It vas a crispy morning which allowed me to fly in

 I experienced the effect of cold and warm areas from deep shade in valley on north side and warm sunny side on the other side of the ridge.
 This was coupled with the 18 km/h upper wind blowing over the ridge.
 It was wild ride.